Continental Hospital PLC: History

 The first ever endoscopic laser assisted surgery in Bangladesh was performed at United Hospital Limited on 8 November 2015.
 Radical Cystoprostatectomy with Orthotopic Neobladder Reconstruction Surgery was performed by Dr M A Zulkifl at United Hospital Limited on a 60-year-old patient.
 Dr Ashim Kumar Sen Gupta successfully conducted the first chronomodulated chemotherapy on an elder patient with advanced colon cancer.
 United Hospital Limited successfully carried out its first transcatheter aortic valve replacement on 25 July 2017.
+In 2026, the hospital name was back to its previous name as Continental Hospital PLC.